DHTMLX/docs-diagram/docs/api/diagram/expanditem_method.md

 @short: shows all children of the target shape or expands the group/swimlane

 @params:
-- id		string,number		the id of the item
+- `id: string | number` - the id of the item
-- dir		string				optional, defines the side the children will be shown in relation to the parent shape: "left", "right"
+- `dir: string` - optional, defines the side the children will be shown in relation to the parent shape: "left", "right"

 @example:
 diagram.expandItem(123);